 Canadian troll vessels are equipped with freezers to blast freeze albacore for both foreign and domestic sashimi and loin markets.
-The majority of catch is off-loaded at domestic ports, with Vancouver, Victoria, and Ucluelet handling up to 85% of the total annual landings.
-Ports in the United States designated by the bilateral treaty, especially Ilwaco WA, and Astoria OR, handle the remaining landings.
+The vast majority of catch is off-loaded at domestic ports, with Victoria and Ucluelet handling most of the total annual landings.
+Ports in the United States designated by the bilateral treaty, especially Ilwaco WA and Newport OR, handle the remaining landings.
 Small amounts of frozen fish (<<1 t) are occasionally sold directly to the public through dock-side sales or are kept for personal use.
 These sales are recorded in logbooks and included in catch estimates for this fishery.